 Starting with the fall 2011 bills we discontinued mailing paper bills.
 Bills are e-mailed to the student ASU e-mail address and an e-mail notice will be sent to parents or guardians that have been given Student Accounts access and parent e-mail address(es) have been entered by the student.
 For instructions on granting parent access go to www.registrar.appstate.edu/ferpa.html.
 Students will be able to view and print the bills on AppalNET and parents/guardians (with Student Accounts access) will be able to view and print the bills on the Parent Portal.

 Since the 2010-11 academic year, any student enrolled in a degree-seeking program at any of the 16 UNC campuses for six or more semester hours and who is eligible to pay the student health services fee, must provide proof of a creditable health insurance policy.
 Students who do not provide proof of insurance will be charged for medical insurance.
 Beginning with the 2013-2014 academic year the new provider is Blue Cross Blue Shield of North Carolina.
-The Medical Insurance Premium for the 2013-2014 academic year is $1,376.00 ($688.00 per semester) rates and benefits are pending regulatory approval.
+The Medical Insurance Premium for the 2014-2015 academic year is $1,604.00 ($802.00 per semester) rates and benefits are pending regulatory approval.

 Any student meeting these criteria who has an existing creditable health insurance policy can waive out of the UNC system plan.
-The web portal to waive out of the UNC system plan is www.bcbsnc.com/student.
-The portal to waive out is scheduled to go live on June 3, 2013.
+The web portal to waive out of the UNC system plan is www.bcbsnc.com/asu.
 If you have questions about student health insurance please call Health Services at 828-262-7463.

-The Medical Insurance Premium is seperate from the Health Services Fee.
+The Medical Insurance Premium is separate from the Health Services Fee.
 Students enrolled in nine or more hours are charged the Health Service Fee that covers on campus visits to the Health Services department.
-The Medical Insurance Premium is for major medical coverage for medial services off campus.
+The Medical Insurance Premium is for major medical coverage for medical services off campus.